Andrew-bro2022/Project-8---AI-chat.minervalink/README.md

 # AI-chat.minervalink
 **Summary**: Personal AI website Link: https://chat.minervalink.com/

-A conversational AI website similar to ChatGPT, utilizing the ChatGPT Turbo API, Llama3 API, Azure VM, Docker, and other technologies.
+A conversational AI website similar to ChatGPT, utilizing the ChatGPT Turbo API, Llama3 API, Azure VM, Docker, Open WebUI and other technologies.
 Please send your application to andyzheng.ca@gmail.com after you sign up for the new account.
 Thanks

 **Login interface:**